felixkuntz/website/content/home/experience.md

     date_start: '2019-08-01'
     date_end: '2019-10-01'
     description: |2-
-        Intern at the Federal Ministry of Economic Affairs and Energy of Germany working on Economic Policy topics such as Public Finance, European Monetary Union, Competition, Energy and Climate Protection.
+        Intern at the Economic Policy Department.

   - title: Intern
     company: Permanent Mission of Germany to the United Nations